madushans/QuickAzTables/README.md

 // delete multiple
 await DeleteMultipleAsync(new List<Car>{...});
-// all items in the list must be able to infer kets, and all items must be in the same partition.
+// all items in the list must be able to infer keys,
+// and all items must be in the same partition.

 // or

+await DeleteMultipleInPartitionAsync(partitionKey,
-await DeleteMultipleInPartitionAsync(partitionKey, new List<string> {/*row keys*/} );
+  new List<string> {/*row keys*/} );

 ```